 For instance, in the United States, there are different laws governing data retention given what type of business you run.
 For Internet Service Providers, there’s essentially a carte blanche for data retention – ISPs are private companies, and they’re not legally required to disclose how long they keep data the consumer has decided to push through their system.

-As a business, the same laws apply here - with some very, very important caveats.
-For instance, for a health care provider, electronic protected health information, or ePHI, does not need to be retained by HIPAA policy, but instead by state law referencing HIPAA.
-As part of this, medical records need to be kept for a certain period to ensure continuance of care, or until the data is deleted securely from the server under accordance of law (more on this later).
+As a business, the same laws apply here – with some very, very important caveats.
+For instance, for a health care provider, electronically protected health information, or ePHI, does not need to be retained by HIPAA policy, but instead by state law referencing HIPAA.
+As part of this, medical records need to be kept for a certain period to ensure the continuance of care, or until the data is deleted securely from the server under the accordance with law (more on this later).

 As part of this process of data retention, there is an inherent need for security.
 As data is kept and referenced, it needs to be kept in a secure way.
 A great system to ensure that each workstation accessing the data is of the same ilk and purpose is to manage them centrally using an imaging database, in which each computer is given an image that is identical to the other.

 By having duplicate images, you ensure not only continuity of experience between workstations, you also ensure that if a single workstation complies with regulatory strictures, every system with that workstation’s image does so as well.

 This is all a gigantic part of a Data Management Plan.
 It’s a very easy thing indeed to “get” information – in fact, users seem all too ready to hand it out.
 The problem comes in managing that information in a proper way.
 Understanding the legalities of the information you are keeping and how you are using it is key to a proper business.